mksarge/mksarge/pages/projects/finescrubbing/index.md

 <br>

-iOS fine scrubbing is a modern and well-designed solution for the accessibility problem discussed above, and I view it a tragedy that no similar or inspired designs can be found on other popular platforms!
+iOS fine scrubbing is a modern and well-designed solution for the accessibility problem discussed above, and I view it a tragedy that no similar or inspired designs are used on other popular platforms.

 <hr>

 ### Future Work

-I aim to

-* develop a working demo, implementing iOS-style fine scrubbing to html video
+* develop a working demo of iOS-style fine scrubbing for html video
-* implement iOS-style "fine scrubbing" on html video, with initial focus on desktop/mouse
-* research/create different designs for different scenarios (phone/tablet/desktop; touchscreen/touchpad/mouse)
+* develop more designs for progress bar scrubbing, with usability as a priority

 <hr>